 Much of what is written about current computing and IT trends centers around the need or businesses to stay competitive, and the critical role that technology now plays in this.
-DevOps is one of the biggest buzzwords around the IT industry, and it presents a significant challenge to CIOs and heads of IT as they try to understand, adapt, and embrace these developments.
+Microservices and DevOps are one of the biggest buzzwords around the IT industry, and it presents a significant challenge to CIOs and heads of IT as they try to understand, adapt, and embrace these developments.
 Many are still unsure of what DevOps actually is meaning there can be a real reluctance to embrace DevOps and allow developers to run their own operations.

 DevOps aims to enable enterprises to respond quickly and adapt to changes in the market.
 How?
 By joining up all IT architecture, activities and functions of a business, from start to finish, so that a seamless process is created.
 DevOps is all about seeing the delivery of IT services and products as being just as important as the back office activity.
 This isn’t about the end goal, but about the process and philosophy behind it.
 In order for a DevOps strategy to be successfully implemented, there needs to be full buy-in from the CIO.
 He or she needs to break down the traditional barriers between the IT teams of development and operations, and bring them together to work in harmony on one end goal.

-Microservices And IT Management
+Microservices, DevOps And IT Management

 Microservices architecture is the key to achieving the ideal DevOps scenario in any business.
 The notion of modularity may have been around for some time, but microservices create a more flexible approach when compared to traditional IT architecture, allowing enterprises to remove, change or add individual services whenever they want, without the need for any major downtime.
 This means that more than one DevOps team can be focused on their own tasks without fear of interference.